SteveBarnett/Remixing/_thinking/pragmatism-by-william-james.md

     - talks about truths (plural)
     - their utility and satisfactoriness, the success with which they ‘work’
     - is flexible and open: any evidence and hypothesis is considered
-- (Something like survivorship bias) looking at what is, we can always say it *may* have been designed for this outcome
+- (Something like unfalsifiability) looking at what is, we can always say it *may* have been designed for this outcome.
+That doesn't actually give us any information.
+- practical value
+- Need both the one and the many
+    - The one is about connections, the many about lack of connections
+    - In reality, we find things partly connected: partly one and partly many
+- Truth is
+    - a process, not an event
+    - made in the course of experience
+    - conditional

 ## Gathered notes